Company Disclosure

 www.floridafa.com | Download Copy of ADV Part 2A Brochure

-March 2023
+March 2024

 This Brochure provides information about the qualifications and business practices of Florida Financial Advisors, LLC (“FFA”, “Adviser”, “us”, “we”, “our”).
 If you (“client,” “prospective client,” “investor”) have any questions about the contents of this Brochure, please contact us at (813) 333-1683 or via email at jason.mickool@floridafa.com.
-The information in this Brochure has not been approved or verified by the United States Securities and Exchange Commission (SEC) or by any state securities authority
+The information in this Brochure has not been approved or verified by the United States Securities and Exchange Commission (SEC) or by any state securities authority.

 FFA is a Registered Investment Adviser.
 Registration of an Investment Adviser does not imply any level of skill or training.
 The oral and written communications of an Adviser provide you with information that you may use to determine whether to hire or retain them.